ScarlettYellow/academic-kickstart/content/home/experience.md

 - Establishing the AI Group and recuiting new members (containing 20+ undergraduate students)
 - Formulating the group culture and operation mechanism, introducing external resources
-- Holding AI salons and classes facing all interested students, including the underrepresented groups (having gotten at least 500+ undergraduate students interested in AI)
+- Holding AI salons and classes facing all interested students, especially the underrepresented groups (having gotten at least 500+ undergraduate students interested in AI)

  """